Fillability obstructions for high-dimensional confoliations: Contact approximations

 Then, using that $\nu\wedge\iota_X\d\eta = - \nu \wedge\gamma=\d\eta$, we can compute

 Now, using that $f_0=bf$ hence $f_tf_0'-f_0f_t'=tb'f^2$, and the definitions of $L_t,K_t$ from \cite[Section 3]{Mor19}, we can rewrite the equality above as

-This expression clearly shows that $\mu_t$ is analytic in $t$, hence it defines a $C^\infty$ limit conformal class on some open dense subset $U$ of $M$, which (as we know that $\mu_t\to0$ as $t\to 0$ because $\ker(\alpha_0)$ is a foliation \cite{Mit18,Mor19}) is given simply by looking, for each point $p$ of $M$, at the first term in the power series expansion of $\mu_t$ in $t$.
+This expression {(and the fact that $f_t,g_t,L_t,K_t$ are all polynomial in $t$, as is clear from their definition in \cite{Mor19})} shows that $\mu_t$ is polynomial in $t$.
+In particular, there is a well defined $C^\infty$ limit conformal class on some open dense subset $U$ of $M$, which (as we know that $\mu_t\to0$ as $t\to 0$ because $\ker(\alpha_0)$ is a foliation \cite{Mit18,Mor19}) is given simply by looking, for each point $p$ of $M$, at the (two-form) coefficient of the $t$-term of $\mu_t$.
 We still need to argue that this smooth limit defined on $U$ is at each point symplectically compatible with the two-form $\tau$ introduced in \cite{Mor19} and equips the foliation $\ker \alpha_0$ with a c-symplectic structure.
 For this, it is enough to argue that $\mu_t$ is symplectically compatible with $\tau$ for all $t$.

 Recalling $\alpha_0 = f_0\nu +g_0\d\theta+h\d\rho$ and

 we compute, for all $s>0$, that